 4. Privacy, Logging & Audits

-- No-logs policy clarity
+- No-logs policy transparency

-- RAM-only or disk-based servers
+- RAM-only vs disk-based servers

-- Jurisdiction and data retention exposure
+- Jurisdiction and data-retention risk

 5. Usability & Device Coverage

-- Windows, macOS, Android, iOS apps
+- Windows, macOS, Android, and iOS apps

 - Smart TV and Fire TV support